-On the subject of inter-marriage, (so often brought up) there is little that I would say.
-The best and soundest people and thinkers in both the white and black races at this time deplore mixed marriages.
+On the subject of intermarriage, the best and soundest thinkers in both the white and black races at this time deplore mixed marriages.
 They mean no happiness for either party.
-When considering this subject it should be remembered, however, that inter-marriage between the white peoples and the yellow races (the Chinese and the Japanese) is equally deplorable and—with the rarest exception—seldom proves successful and is never satisfactory where the children of such unions are concerned; marriages between Anglo-Saxon or Scandinavian and the Latin races, though quite frequent, are often far from happy.
-The problem is one which necessarily will take care of itself.
-The world war (1914-1945), for instance, has itself produced a great admixture of races; where marching armies go there is inevitable promiscuity and a resultant new population; the world today is producing and will produce the results of these (so-called) illicit unions between the soldiers of all nations and the peoples of the countries in which they find themselves. [page 169] These children of mixed race, as well as the half-castes and the Eurasians may be the answer to a large part of the problem.
-I would have you note that I am not advocating inter-marriage as a solution or advising promiscuity but I am pointing to an accomplished fact and one that cannot be ignored.
+When considering this subject [Page 114] it should be remembered, however, that intermarriage between the white peoples and the yellow races (the Chinese and the Japanese) is equally unfortunate and—with the rarest exception—seldom proves successful and is never satisfactory where the children of such unions are concerned.
+The world war (1914-1945) has itself produced a great admixture of races.
+Where marching armies go there is inevitable promiscuity and a resultant new population; the world today is producing and will produce the results of these (so-called) illicit unions between the soldiers of all nations and the peoples of the countries in which they find themselves.
+These children of mixed race, as well as the half-castes and the Eurasians may be the answer to a large part of the problem.
 There will be hundreds of thousands of these children of mixed parentage, forming part of the world population in the next generation and immediate cycle and they are a group with which we will have to reckon.